telerik/blazor-docs/components/barcodes/barcode/overview.md

 # Blazor Barcode Overview

 The <a href="https://www.telerik.com/blazor-ui/barcode" target="_blank">Blazor Barcode component</a> represents data in a machine-readable format.
-You can choose from several supported standards.
+It supports several different encoding standards.

 All graphics are rendered on the client by using [Scalable Vector Graphics (SVG)](https://www.w3.org/Graphics/SVG/).